rsdoiel/antenna/planet.md

 ---

-## 'Issues' in HIQA approach to home inspections - Martin
+## 'Issues' in HIQA approach to home inspections - Taoiseach

 date: 2025-06-06, from: RTÉ News

-Taoiseach Micheál Martin has said that HIQA's regulatory framework will have to be examined in the light of revelations in the RTÉ Investigates documentary on nursing homes, which he described as horrific, shocking and unacceptable.
+Taoiseach Micheál Martin has said that HIQA's regulatory framework will have to be examined in light of revelations in the RTÉ Investigates documentary on nursing homes, which he described as horrific, shocking and unacceptable.

 <br>